JamesWang/cv-examples/README.md

     - Sobel
     - Scharr
 - LPF - Low-pass Filter: allow low frequency pass
+  - LPF will smoothen the pixel if the difference with the surrounding pixels is lower than a certain threshold.
+  - Used for:
+    - De-noising
+    - Blurring(i.e. Gaussian blur)

 ### Color models
 - Color model in computing are called **additive** models, they deal with lights